sclevine/xsum/README.md

 sha256:c1ee0a0a43b56ad834d12aa7187fdb367c9efd5b45dbd96163a9ce27830b5651:7777+ug  The Beatles
 ```
 This allows checksums to:
-1. encode which file/directory attributes (e.g., UNIX permissions) are included in the checksum.
+1. Encode which file/directory attributes (e.g., UNIX permissions) are included in the checksum.
-2. specify which hashing algorithm should be used to validate them.
+2. Specify which hashing algorithm should be used to validate them.

 The data format used for extended checksums is specified in [FORMAT.md](FORMAT.md) and can be considered stable.